F-1 Employment: Post-Completion Optional Practical Training (OPT)

 Please note: OISA will not process your OPT Request until your Post-completion OPT SEVIS Maintenance Fee payment has been received; the fee covers the cost for OISA to process your request and continue to maintain your SEVIS record and provide you with immigration advising throughout your post-completion OPT period.

-Receive your I-20 with OPT Recommendation: After OISA processes your request, you will receive a confirmation email and an updated I-20 with OPT recommendation.
+After OISA processes your request, you will receive a confirmation email and an updated I-20 with OPT recommendation.
 The recommendation date is listed next to the Designated School Official (DSO) signature on page 1.
-Please check page 2 of your I-20 to confirm your requested OPT start and end dates are listed correctly.
+Please check page 1 of your I-20 to confirm your Wesleyan major(s) is listed correctly and page 2 to make sure your requested OPT start and end dates are also correct.
+Then sign by hand and date on page 1 in the "Student Attestation" section.

-Please note: USCIS will accept your application up to 90 days before and up to 60 days after your program end date, and within 30 days of the OPT recommendation date listed next to the DSO signature on page 1 of your new I-20.
+Please note: USCIS will accept your application up to 90 days before and up to 60 days after your program end date and within 30 days of the OPT recommendation date listed next to the DSO signature on page 1 of your new I-20.
 Your application will be rejected or denied if received outside of this filing window.
+USCIS uses Coordinated Univerisal Time (UTC) to determine the date and time that you file your application.
+If you are filing your application close to the end of your 150-day application window, make sure to check UTC in advance and submit your application prior to the deadline!

 Filing Your OPT Application Online